iturdikulov/notes/research/Price-Donut_Tutorial_in_Blender.md

 # Part 11: Compositing

 TODO: add note about area light.

-The area light simulates light originating from a surface (or surface-like) emitter.
+The area light simulates light originating from a ==surface (or surface-like)== emitter.
 For example, a TV screen, office neon lights, a window, or a cloudy sky are just a few types of area light.
 The area light produces shadows with soft borders by sampling a light along a grid the size of which is defined by the user.
 This is in direct contrast to point-like artificial lights which produce sharp borders.

 How to set size of area lamp?
 ?